andaze/WebCorporate/content/services/ai/index.en.md

 **Pros of machine learning**

--Prediction value is calculated by learning features -Select multiple reproducible models by applying multiple algorithms -Clustering classifies features to improve prediction accuracy
+- Prediction value is calculated by learning features
+- Select multiple reproducible models by applying multiple algorithms
+- Clustering classifies features to improve prediction accuracy

 **Cons**

--A certain amount of teacher data is required (at least 100 data for each classification) -Retraining required to improve model accuracy
+- A certain amount of teacher data is required (at least 100 data for each classification)
+- Retraining required to improve model accuracy